 A lower-temperature wash is less aggressive and therefore less likely to shake out plastic fibres.

 2. Put your washing in a special bag

 Use a Guppy Bag or Coraball in your washing machine.
-They may help to catch the microfibres that shed from your clothes during washing.
+They claim to help collect the microfibres that shed from your clothes during washing.

 3. Fill the washing machine

 A full washing machine reduces friction between items – in other words, they don't rub against each other as much.